wellcomecollection/catalogue-pipeline/README.md

 A reindex operation runs the source data from the [adapters](docs/adapters/README.md) through the pipeline causing it to be re-transformed / matched & merged as appropriate.

+If you want to perform a reindex, follow the instructions in [REINDEX.md](REINDEX.md).

 #### Scripts

 Generally small things you might want to do irregularly involving the